vicabitu/dockerized-django/README.md

-## Djando with PostgreSQL using Docker
+## Django with PostgreSQL using Docker

 #### The idea of this project is can init of the easy way and quickly a project right from the start using as database engine PostgreSQL.
 #### The arrangement of folders and the way as create the project may vary depend of needs.